eddieantonio/cmput296/lab-3.md

 Other CMPUT courses will cover how the network layers up to TCP/IP work;
-however, in this course, we can use the `netcat` program to establish fresh TCP connections; either to as a client to a server, or setup a server ourselves.
+however, in this course, we can use the `netcat` program to establish fresh TCP connections; either as a client to a server, or as a server ourselves.

 We will create a process to **listen** to TCP connections.
 This will be our server.
 To do this, do the following in the command line: